Lamictal and Stevens-Johnson Syndrome: Causation and Risk Considerations

 Frequently Asked Questions

-Stevens-Johnson syndrome (SJS) is a rare but life-threatening mucocutaneous reaction characterized by widespread epidermal detachment and mucosal involvement.
-Lamictal (lamotrigine) has been associated with SJS, with most cases occurring within the first month of therapy, especially when combined with valproic acid or titrated rapidly (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+Stevens-Johnson Syndrome (SJS) is a severe, life-threatening mucocutaneous reaction characterized by widespread skin detachment and mucosal involvement.
+Lamictal (lamotrigine) is a known trigger for SJS, with most cases occurring within the first month of therapy, especially with rapid dose titration or co-administration with valproic acid (https://pubmed.ncbi.nlm.nih.gov/41843406/).

 What are the early warning signs of Lamictal-induced SJS?